Agzs/BlockMaze-Test/README.md

-# singleGeth
+# vnt-zy
-Scripts for testing large-scale geth.
+use for vnt-docker-test